Jeff and Suzanne Allers

 Irina and Alex (associate members of FPC) are originally from St. Petersburg, Russia.
 Their ministry is MOST, which is the Russian word for “bridge.”
 This acronym stands for “Ministry of Outreach to Slavic Tribes.”
 Irina and Alex pray that the Lord will use them as bridges of his love to Slavic peoples in Columbia, America, and overseas.
 In addition to direct outreach, they are aiding missions agencies and churches to effectively disciple Russian-speaking people in the former Soviet Union and elsewhere.
 They have two grown children.

-Paul and Missy Robelot are cooperative missionaries with World Witness and TEAM (The Evangelical Alliance Mission) in France, serving as Regional Member Care Coordinators for missionaries in Europe and Chad.
-They have a studio apartment, “the Upper Room,” which is available for missionaries to come for a break or counseling.
+Paul and Missy Robelot (FPC members)are now missionaries with World Witness serving in conjunction with the Bridge Europe ministry.
+They continue their missionary care efforts with TEAM in Europe and Chad.
+They also have a studio apartment, “the Upper Room,” which is available for missionaries to come for a break or counseling.

 Vonia and Josh are World Witness missionaries who minister to Turks.
 They are relocating to Germany where thousands of Turkish immigrants live.
 Vonia and Joshua have five children: Isaiah, Krysia, Ella, Isaac, and Samuel.